MD-CWI/afivo-streamer/documentation/tools.md

 The tools described below can be found in the `tools` folder.
 For all the Python-based tools, execute them with a `-h` argument to see how they can be used.

+## afivo/tools/plot_raw_data.py

+This script can be used to visualize and convert Silo files from Python, see @ref documentation/output_and_visualization.md

 ## bolsig_convert.py

 This script can be used to convert the output from [Bolsig+](https://us.lxcat.net/solvers/BolsigPlus/) to a format that `afivo-streamer` can work with.
 The script also works with output generated from [lxcat](https://lxcat.net).